-The workshop on Computational methods for emerging problems in disinformation analysis DISA@DSAA is organized during the The 10th IEEE International Conference on Data Science and Advanced Analytics (DSAA) in Thessaloniki, Greece.
+The workshop on Computational methods for emerging problems in disinformation analysis DISA@ESORICS is organized during the 29th European Symposium on Research in Computer Security (ESORICS) 2024 in Bydgoszcz, Poland.

 The session will be technically endorsement by IEEE SMC TC on Big Data Computing as well by Lifelong Machine Learning on Data Stream and SWAROG projects.